mwierzchowski/dummy-service/README.md

     1. Optional - change license.
 1. Push changes to GitHub.

-**Please note:** Later on, while working on actual service logic, rename application root package, main class and all other *Dummy* classes/resources.
+**Please note:** Application root package, and many of the template classes/resources hold *dummy* label.
+It is recommended to change these names after a project setup.

 ### SonarCloud integration